n8n-io/n8n-docs/docs/integrations/builtin/credentials/mattermost.md

 Not seeing the **Personal Access Tokens** option has two possible causes:

 - Mattermost doesn't have the personal access tokens integration enabled.
-- You're trying to generate a personal access token as a non-admin user and that user doesn't have permission to generate personal access tokens.
+- You're trying to generate a personal access token as a non-admin user who doesn't have permission to generate personal access tokens.

 To identify the root cause and resolve it: